teleHappy/inspirations/README.md

 # Inspirations Viewer

-Simnple app that cycles display of quotes that are meant to inspire the viewer.
+Simnple React app that cycles display of quotes that are meant to inspire the viewer.

 ## Set up